GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## I. Prerequisite software
 1. FSL5.0, AFNI and ANTs--can be installed on a PC (see "SoftwareInstallation_fsl_afni_ants.txt")
-2. PCNN3D toolbox in Matlab (optional for mice brain preprocessing, see below for details).
+2. Matlab is needed for calling PCNN3D (which is superior for mouse brain mask creation, see below for details).

 ## II.
 Data Files
 The two input data files are needed, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):